hipstersmoothie/sketchmine/packages/code-analyzer/README.md

 # @sketchmine/code-analyzer

-The angular-meta-parser is a compiler, that generates an abstract syntax tree short AST from the Angular Components library and transforms the AST to a JSON format that represents all components, that are related for the components library in sketch with all possible variants
+The code-analyzer is a compiler, that generates an abstract syntax tree short AST from the Angular Components library and transforms the AST to a JSON format that represents all components, that are related for the components library in sketch with all possible variants

 ## Development

 First you need the **Angular Components Library** source code.
-You can easily run a `sh ./src/angular-meta-parser/prepare.sh` script, that takes control of that for you.
+You can easily run a `sh ./src/code-analyzer/prepare.sh` script, that takes control of that for you.

 Afterwards just run in one window the rollup build: `npm run build:dev` this will start rollup in watch mode with cokidar to compile the `.ts` files on the file in the specified dist folder *(specified in `./config/build.js`).
-The compiled output can easy started with `node dist/angular-meta-parser`.
-The possible command line args for the application are written as default values in the `./src/angular-meta-parser/config.json`.
+The compiled output can easy started with `node dist/code-analyzer`.
+The possible command line args for the application are written as default values in the `./src/code-analyzer/config.json`.
 The commandline args overwrite the defaults from the JSON

 ### command line args